junhua/bgm-han/README.md

 # BGM-HAN

-An open-source implementation of an enhanced Hierarchical Attention Network with Byte-pair Encoded, Gated Residual Connetions and Multihead Attention **(BGM-HAN)** for text classification using PyTorch.
+An open-source implementation of an enhanced Hierarchical Attention Network with Byte-pair Encoded, Gated Residual Connections, and Multihead Attention **(BGM-HAN)** for text classification using PyTorch.

 Paper: [ArXiv](https://arxiv.org/pdf/2411.08504)